UPPMAX/HPC-python/docs/batch.rst

           .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A hpc2n2023-089 # Change to your own after the course
+            #SBATCH -A hpc2nXXXX-YYY # Change to your own
             #SBATCH --time=00:05:00 # Asking for 5 minutes
             #SBATCH -n 1 # Asking for 1 core